alabogus/box-rms-discount/README.md

 ## 🎯 Getting Started with Your First Feature

-### Option 1: Use the Starter Page Template

-1. Copy `/src/app/starter-page/page.tsx`
-2. Create a new directory `/src/app/your-feature/`
-3. Paste and modify the template
-4. Add navigation link in sidebar

-### Option 2: Use the New Feature Development Template
+### Use the New Feature Development Template

 1. Visit `/new-feature` page for development guidelines
 2. Follow the quick start guide and best practices
 3. Use the included form and component examples
+4. Copy the page structure for your new features

 ## 🛠️ Available Components